 Why Consider a Degree in Accounting?

-In today’s business environment, there is much more to accounting that simply crunching numbers.
+In today’s business environment, there is much more to accounting than simply crunching numbers.
 As businesses evolve, the role of accountants has also evolved.
-As the economy grows and new businesses form, accountants and auditors will be hired to perform the back-office functions: collections, disbursements, inventory, payroll, procurement, tax preparation and more.
-Most new jobs will require a bachelor degree for accounting-related fields.
-Below are a few reasons why a degree in accounting is a rewarding career path.
+As the economy grows and new businesses form, accountants and auditors will be hired to perform the back-office functions: collections, disbursements, inventory, payroll, procurement, tax preparation, and more.
+Most new jobs will require a bachelor’s degree in accounting.

-- A career in accounting pays well.
-According to the Bureau of Labor Statistics (BLS), the median pay for people with four-year accounting degrees is around $62,000 a year but varies by industry and location.
-Whether its government, private industry, self-employment, accountants are consistently in demand and will always be able to find a well-paying job.
+According to the Bureau of Labor Statistics, the median pay for people with four-year accounting degrees is around $62,000 a year but varies by industry and location.
+Whether you consider government, private industry, or self-employment, accountants are consistently in demand and will always be able to find a well-paying job.

-National American University (NAU) offers various accounting degree programs designed to educate students of the guidelines and regulations of accounting, along with the four most vital areas of accounting: cost, finance, taxation, and auditing.
+Many schools, including National American University, offer flexible accounting degree programs that are 100% online.
+NAU’s programs designed to educate students on the guidelines and regulations of accounting, along with the four most vital areas of accounting: cost, finance, taxation, and auditing.
 At NAU, students have the opportunity to receive an Associate of Applied Science in Accounting or a Bachelor of Science in Accounting.
-If you’re considering accounting as a possible career path, learn more about National American University and its Austin TX accounting classes and online accounting program here.